 Treatment of Respiratory Failure

-The patients with acute respiratory failure have an increased risk of hypoxic tissue damage and should be admitted to a respiratory/intensive care unit.
+Patients with acute respiratory failure have an increased risk of hypoxic tissue damage and should be admitted to a respiratory/intensive care unit.
 The airway, breathing, and circulation (ABCs) are to be assessed and managed first, similar to all emergencies.

 The first goal in the management is to correct hypoxemia and/or prevent tissue hypoxia by maintaining an arterial oxygen tension (PaO2) of 60 mm Hg or arterial oxygen saturation (SaO2) greater than 90 %.
 It is usually achieved initially by providing supplemental oxygen and mechanical ventilation, which is provided by facial mask (non-invasive) or by tracheal intubation.

-The specific treatment of the respiratory failure depends on the underlying cause.
-Therefore, we should try to identify the underlying pathophysiologic disturbances that led to respiratory failure and correct it by providing the specific treatment.
+The specific treatment of respiratory failure depends on the underlying cause.
+Therefore, we should try to identify the underlying pathophysiologic disturbances that led to respiratory failure and correct it by providing specific treatment.
 For example, steroids and bronchodilators for COPD and asthma, antibiotics for pneumonia, heparin for pulmonary embolism, etc.

 Principles of Mechanical Ventilation